DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/edge01.png)

-## Grab VHD from Azure, and copy it to Library Share
+## Task 04 - Grab VHD from Azure, and copy it to Library Share

-### Explore available disks in Azure
+### Task 04a - Explore available disks in Azure

-**1.** First, you need to explore what publishers are available in Azure
+**Step 1** First, you need to explore what publishers are available in Azure

 ```PowerShell
 Get-AzVMImagePublisher -Location $region | Out-GridView